JavierMenRev/SelectionInLatinAmericans/README.md

 ```

 ## Run ADMIXTURE

-Note that we are using ADMIXTURE to estimate ancestry proportions in `PEL`, but you can estimate these proportions using other approaches e.g. SOURCEFIND (https://github.com/sahwa/sourcefindV2).
+Note that we are using ADMIXTURE to estimate ancestry proportions in PEL, but you can estimate these proportions using other approaches e.g. SOURCEFIND (https://github.com/sahwa/sourcefindV2).

 ```
 ./admixture PEL_REFs_ALLCHR_20K.bed 3